Need to Know

 - A non-Aspirin pain reliever such as Tylenol, Advil, Motrin, or Aleve can be taken for any post-procedure discomfort.

 - You may return to work after your procedure if you are not required to lift over eight pounds or reach/lift with your arms overhead.
 Reaching and lifting are restricted for 24 hours post-procedure.

 - You will be asked to ice the biopsy site on and off following the procedure.

 What Are the Benefits and Risks?

-- The procedure is less invasive than surgical biopsy, leaves little or no scarring and can be performed in less than an hour
+- The procedure is less invasive than a surgical biopsy, leaving little or no scarring, and can be performed in less than an hour.

-- Ultrasound-guided breast biopsy reliably provides tissue samples that can show whether a breast lump is benign or malignant
+- Reliably provides tissue samples that can show whether a breast lesion is benign (not cancer) or malignant (cancer).